Kukadi River: Geography

 The Kukadi, originating in the Western Ghats, is an easterly flowing tributary of the Ghod.
 The source of the river lies in the Western Ghats near Naneghat.
 The river passes to the north of Junnar and is situated outside Nighoj, near a road to Shirur.
-The Kukadi's tributaries include the Dimbhe, Manikdoh, Pimplegaon Joge, Wadaj, and Yedgaon.
+The Kukadi's tributaries include the tributeeies from the villages of Dimbhe, Manikdoh, Pimplegaon Joge, Wadaj, and Yedgaon.
 The river rises in the Western Ghat's high rainfall zone where the annual rainfall is greater than 4000 mm.

 Projects

 Kukadi L.B.
 Canal Project

 In 1900, the Kukadi L.B.
-Canal Project conducted a survey to ascertain whether the Ghod River supply could be combined with the Kukadi to supply the famine area of Sholapur.
+Canal Project conducted a survey to ascertain whether the Ghod River supply could be combined with the Kukadi to supply the famine area of Solapur.
 The low-level rising contour, started from Kem, Maharashtra in the previous year, was continued and completed up to the Kukadi River.
 A canal line was also aligned from that river up to the Ghod River.
 Three more contours were run for the Nirgudsar Tank on the latter river, and an alternative dam site was examined at Sakora.
 The surveys, difficult and extensive, indicated that the Ghod water could be made available for the famine districts.

 Kukadi Irrigation Project

 The Kukadi Irrigation Project is a program underway by the Maharashtra Krishna Valley Development Corporation.
-Approved in 1968, it is almost complete, with the remaining work on some of the distributory systems still in process.
+Approved in 1968, it is almost complete, with the remaining work on some of the distributary systems still in process.
 It includes five storage dams across the five tributaries; viz.
 Yedgaon Dam, Manikdoh Dam, Dimbhe Dam, Wadaj Dam and Pimpalgaon Joge Dam.